Sitetheory/Sitetheory-Docs/Tutorials/How-To-Add-Menus-To-Templates.rst

 **`excludeHome` (boolean) [default: true]** - specify whether or not to exclude the link to the home page when you are on the home page.
 This is used for "simple" menu types (e.g. main top level links) to prevent the home button appearing on the home page.

-**`depth` (int) [default: 1]** -  A depth of 1 means we only fetch menu links at the top level (usually parent=null or 0, but could be all links of a different parent if a parent is set for the section).
+**`depth` (int) [default: 1]** -  A depth of 1 means we only display menu links at the top level (usually parent=null or 0, but could be all links of a different parent if a parent is set for the section).
 While a depth of 2 would fetch links nested under each main link.
 [Requirement: depth cannot exceed 4 under any circumstances]

 **`parent` (mixed int or str) [default: null]** - This defaults to null which means it will get all top level links without a parent.
 If another integer is specified, it will find links nested under the specified link ID (if it exists).
 Alternatively the value of "section" can be passed in to tell the script to fetch all links for the current main section.
 That means the current page (denoted by `content`) will be used to find the current main website section and we will only fetch the links that are nested under the current section.
 Section is defined as the highest level related link where parent=null or 0, e.g. If you have a site will main links: About, Resources, Products, each of those links are "sections" with parent=0 and if they have nested links, a "section" value would find all links underneath the "About" section.